Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 • Purpose(s) of the data transfer and further processing

-• For processor/subprocessor to provide the specific Services to a controller (or on their behalf) as required under the Agreement.
+• For the Data Importer to provide the API integration Service to Data Exporter Processor as required under the Agreement.

 • The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period

-• For the term of the Agreement and until notified by a controller, or controller deletion (via Service API)
+• For the term of the Agreement and until notified by Data Exporter, or until deletion (via Service API) by Data Exporter or its customers

 • For transfers to (sub-) processors, also specify subject matter, nature and duration of the processing